Physiotherapy BSc (full-time programme)

 - The Physiotherapy programme at Brunel has been consistently rated very highly in all of the National Students' Surveys.

 - The annual intake onto the programme varies from time to time according to predicted NHS workforce planning needs.
-In 2013 we were able to offer 70 NHS fees-paid places on the full-time programme.
-Subject to confirmation we anticipate roughly 60 fees-paid places on the full-time programme and about 10 fees-paid places on the part-time programme for September 2014 with an additional 12 fees paid places on our new pre-reg Masters in Physiotherapy programme.
+In 2014 we were able to offer 70 NHS fees-paid places on the full-time programme.
+Subject to confirmation we anticipate 60 – 70 fees-paid places on the full-time programme for September 2015 with an additional 12 fees paid places on our new pre-reg Masters in Physiotherapy programme.

-- Our degree classification profile is reflective of the high calibre of our students on entry, their commitment to their studies and the dedication and professionalism of the teaching team.
+- Our high degree classification profile on graduation is reflective of the high calibre of our students on entry, their commitment to their studies and the dedication and professionalism of the teaching team.

 Read what our students say about the Brunel Physiotherapy programme.